jpnurmi/znc-playback/README.md

 the `znc.in/playback` capability and keep track of the latest server time of received messages.
 The syntax for a buffer playback request is:

-    /msg *playback PLAY <#chan(s)> [<timestamp>]
+    /msg *playback PLAY <buffer(s)> [from] [to]

-Where the first argument is a comma-separated list of channels (supports wildcards), and an optional second argument is number of seconds elapsed since _January 1, 1970_.
+Where the first argument is a comma-separated list of channels (supports wildcards), and optional last two arguments are number of seconds elapsed since _January 1, 1970_.

-When the IRC client connects to ZNC, it should request the module to send a buffer playback for all channels, starting from *0* (first connect) or the the timestamp of the latest received message (consecutive reconnects).
+When a client connects to ZNC, it should request the module to play all buffers, starting from *0* (first connect) or the the timestamp of the latest received message (consecutive reconnects).

     /msg *playback PLAY * 0

 It is also possible to selectively clear playback buffers using the following command syntax:

-    /msg *playback CLEAR <#chan(s)>
+    /msg *playback CLEAR <buffer(s)>

-Where the command argument is a comma-separated list of channels (also supports wildcards).
+If a client wants to list available buffers, it can use the following command syntax:

+    /msg *playback LIST [buffer(s)]

+The module outputs a list of available/matching buffers, one per line, each followed by the first and last timestamp for the respective buffer.

 See also http://wiki.znc.in/Query_buffers and http://wiki.znc.in/Playback.